pingcap/docs-cn/literal-values.md

 The string is divided into the following two types:

 + Binary string: It consists of a sequence of bytes, whose charset and collation are both `binary`, and uses **byte** as the unit when compared with each other.
 + Non-binary string: It consists of a sequence of characters and has various charsets and collations other than `binary`.
 When compared with each other, non-binary strings use **characters** as the unit.
-A charater might contian multiple bytes, depending on the charset.
+A character might contain multiple bytes, depending on the charset.

 A string literal may have an optional `character set introducer` and `COLLATE clause`, to designate it as a string that uses a specific character set and collation.

 ```
 [_charset_name]'string' [COLLATE collation_name]